marl64/autoMP/README.md

 ## Additional image settings

 Included is a file called config.txt.
-This gives you extra control over how autoMP processes your input image.
+This gives you extra control over how autoMP processes your input images.
 Change the number next to the setting name to change that setting.
 * palette_select - Allows you to limit the colors your image uses.
   *  0 - Default.
 Uses every color in the Mario Paint palette.
   *  1 - Greyscale.
 Turns your image black and white.